aizpun-flowtech/mcp-server-atlassian-confluence/README.md

 - *"Find all documentation with 'security' in the title"*
 - *"Show me pages labeled with 'getting-started'"*
 - *"Search for content in the DEV space about deployment"*
-- *"Run a universal search for 'incident response' across spaces, pages, attachments, and comments"*
+- *"Run a universal search for 'incident response' across spaces, pages, attachments, and comments (matches titles and body content automatically)"*

 ### 📄 Access Specific Content